ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex2_AttackSim_PW_attack.md

 ### Task 5: Disable Mulit-factor authentication for the Global Admin

 To use Microsoft's Attack Simulator to simulate phishing and password attacks, Holly enabled Multi-Factor Authentication (MFA) for her user account.
-Now that she has completed the Attack Simulator tests, she wants to disable MFA for her account for the remainder of the pilot project.
+Now that she has completed the Attack Simulator tests, she wants to disable MFA for her account so that she doesn't have to deal with MFA for the remainder of the pilot project.

 1. Switch to the **LON-CL1** VM, where you should still be logged in as the **Admin** account.
 If necessary, log in as the **Admin** with a password of **Pa55w.rd**.